camilleforster/echo-app/backend/README.md

 This document outlines the parameters, outputs, effects, and intended usage of all routes made available by the Echo backend (Flask API).

+## Data formats

+### Sequence notes

+Sequences notes are strings of notes and their respective durations, delimited by commas.

+Example: `"C#20.25,B10.25,C20.25,C40.25,C40.25,C30.25`

 ## User data

 ### /create-user/\<email>/\<username>